 Dr. Streitfeld is the author of Kundalini’s Daughter, Hermeneutics of New Modernism (Atropos Press, 2014) and ÜBERMENSCH: Nietzsche, Salomé & the Ages of Aquarius, her Ph.D. dissertation for European Graduate School (magna cum laude, 2016).
 Her most recent blogs (drshivalisapaul.com & hierosgamosjournal.com) chronicle her 2019 dissemination of her accumulated knowledge of the Hieros Gamos through the Twin Flame Movement rapidly expanding online.

-As a Ph.D. candidate, her Huffington Post Arts (2010-2014)(R)EVOLUTION series resulted in a declaration of a Badiousian Event at European Graduate School in Saas-Fee as a Ph.D. candidate.
-As preparation, she delivered a series of papers on the Heisenberg Uncertainty Principle in art, beginning with the 2009 Dublin XLIIIrd International Association of Art Critics (AICA) Conference, and culminating at the 2012 CAA Centennial Conference in Los Angeles.
+As a Ph.D. candidate, her Huffington Post Arts (R)EVOLUTION series (2010-2018) resulted in a declaration of a Badiousian Event at European Graduate School in Saas-Fee, Switzerland.
+This was the culmination of three papers on the Heisenberg Uncertainty Principle in art: the 2009 Dublin XLIIIrd International Association of Art Critics (AICA) Conference; the 2011 Arts in Society “Arts in Science” conference in Berlin; and the 2012 College Art Association Centennial Conference in Los Angeles.

-Streitfeld’s holistic approach to art criticism is chronicled in “Overcoming the Heisenberg Uncertainty Principle: Art Theory Arising Out of Wolfgang Pauli’s Collapsed Wave”.
-The multimedia project “Missing James Franco 3.0” was initiated in conjunction with her Ph.D. dissertation “ÜBERMENSCH: Nietzsche, Salomé & the Age of Aquarius” in the Philosophy & Media laboratory of European Graduate School.
+Dr. Streitfeld’s holistic approach to art criticism is chronicled in “Overcoming the Heisenberg Uncertainty Principle: Art Theory Arising Out of Wolfgang Pauli’s Collapsed Wave”.
+The multimedia project “Missing James Franco 3.0” was initiated in conjunction with her Ph.D. dissertation “ÜBERMENSCH: Nietzsche, Salomé & the Age of Aquarius” in the Philosophy & Media laboratory at European Graduate School.